thayton/thayton.github.io/_drafts/puppeteer.md

 ![Page 2 current](/assets/puppeteer/page2_current.png)

-Once we click on the next page's link, we have to wait for it become the current page.
-We do that by waiting for the page number we click on to appear within a `<span>`:
+We'll find the next page link by searching for the pattern `Page$<pagenum>`.
+Once we find and click on the next page's link, we need to wait for that page become the current page before we try to collect the next page of results.
+We do that by waiting for the page number we clicked on to appear within a `<span>`:

 ```javascript
 /*------------------------------------------------------------------------------